HR-SDC-Group3/menu-cards-service/README.md

 - Endpoint: /api/restaurants/:id/menu
 - Required Parameters: restaurant id
 - Body: single menu to be added to an array of menu cards for a given restaurant.
-- Expected Output: Adds an existing menu card for an existing restaurant
+- Expected Output: retrieves all menu cards for an existing restaurant

 DELETE
 - HTTP request method: DELETE